 As far as scalability and consensus mechanisms are concerned, NEO is winning the game so far, but Ethereum is catching up with it.
 What remains to be seen is how fast Ethereum can bring about these changes.

-Let's go through NEO vs Ethereum histories to see who is the leader.
-Ethereum was launched in 2015, with a purpose to improve upon the limitations of Bitcoin.
-Vitalik Buterin, also the co-founder of Bitcoin Magazine, has tried to convince the Bitcoin community regarding the upgrade that Bitcoin’s technology needed.
+Let's go through NEO VS Ethereum histories to see who is the leader.
+Ethereum was launched in 2015, with the purpose of improving upon the limitations of Bitcoin.
+Vitalik Buterin, also the co-founder of Bitcoin Magazine, has tried to convince the Bitcoin community regarding the upgrade that Bitcoin’s technology needs.

 When the community couldn’t come to an agreement, Vitalik Buterin decided to co-create Ethereum along with Mihai Alisie, Anthony Di Iorio, and Charles Hoskinson.
 While the development of the project began in 2014, the platform itself was launched in July 2015.